 Failure to achieve a cumulative 3.0 GPA in two successive probationary semesters will result

 in the immediate dismissal of the student from the Food Science Ph.D.
 Program.

 Unsatisfactory academic performance may also result in a student being dismissed from the

 The MU Office of Graduate Studies has a comprehensive policy covering the requirements and procedures to

 be followed when it becomes necessary to dismiss a student.
 They also have developed

 procedures for appeal of any decision by the Food Science program.
 Students should consult the

-Graduate Catalog for further details.
+MU Office of Graduate Studies for further details.